PickNikRobotics/beta_moveit_website/_posts/2018-02-01-report-world-moveit-day.markdown

 date: 2018-02-01 08:15:12+00:00
 layout: post
 slug: wordlmoveitdayreport2
-title: Report On Second Annual World MoveIt!
-Day
+title: Report On Second Annual World MoveIt Day
 media_type: image
 media_link: /assets/images/wmd17/SF1.jpg
-description: Results from our second annual international hackathon to improve the MoveIt! code base, documentation, and community.
+description: Results from our second annual international hackathon to improve the MoveIt code base, documentation, and community.
 categories:
-  - MoveIt!
+  - MoveIt
   - ROS
 ---

-Thank you for joining us for our second annual international MoveIt! hackathon event!
-We are thrilled to report that World MoveIt!
-Day was a great success last October, setting new records for the annual event.
+Thank you for joining us for our second annual international MoveIt hackathon event!
+We are thrilled to report that World MoveIt Day was a great success last October, setting new records for the annual event.
 We would like to thank everyone who participated, sponsored, and supported.

-We’re excited to see new locations and interest in MoveIt!
+We’re excited to see new locations and interest in MoveIt

-MoveIt! continues to grow and improve and we appreciate everyone’s contributions.
+MoveIt continues to grow and improve and we appreciate everyone’s contributions.

 Now for the numbers: